Pavaninagadivya/LeetCode-Java/README.md

 ---

-## 🚀 Learning Strategy

-- Solve LeetCode problems consistently.
-- Organize solutions topic-wise.
-- Focus on writing clean and optimized Java code.
-- Update this repository regularly.
-- Learn multiple approaches whenever possible.

----

-⭐ *"Consistency is the key to mastering Data Structures & Algorithms."*
+⭐ **"Consistency is the key to mastering Data Structures and Algorithms."**